 — Pursue partnerships that encourage a change in the fragrance industry’s supply chain toward more environmentally-friendly ingredients.

 — Reduce Greenhouse emissions.

 — Reduce waste through re-use, upcycling, and purchase materials made with recycled content.

-A significant part of the company’s ethos has involved transparency with respect to raw materials and urging current and prospective clients to consider the most sustainable options at our disposal.
+The company’s ethos involves transparency with respect to raw material selection.
+We urge current and prospective clients and suppliers to consider the most sustainable options at their disposal.
 We always communicate our policy to clients and the public and strive for continued improvement and impact.

-For candles poured into containers, we typically utilize a blend of domestic soy, vegetable oil and beeswax with fragrance and essential oils.
-This proprietary mix offers what we find to be the best combination of performance and sustainability available, and new blends are constantly in development.
+For candles poured into containers, we use a base of over 50% domestic soy with elements of domestic paraffin, beeswax and mineral oil.
+This proprietary blend offers what we find to be the best combination of performance and sustainability available, and new blends are constantly in development.

-For unscented raw wax or molded candles, we utilize certified organic beeswax.
+For unscented raw wax candles, we utilize certified organic beeswax.

 For soap, we emulate the classic Italian style: Only saponified olive, coconut, palm, fragrance and essential oils are utilized.
 This is a beautiful, excessively lather-y blend.

 Our decisions are based on how finished products perform and how our materials and suppliers affect the global supply chain.

 The wicks we use are generally 100% cotton.
 What varies is the kind of braid, the thickness, the length.
 Since they are cotton, these wicks will occasionally grow large or develop into a kind of mushroom-looking form.
 This often happens if the candle has been burning quite awhile, is in a draft (by a window, fan or air conditioner), or if the user has forgotten to trim the wick before re-lighting.
 Trimming the wick is pretty easy.
 You don’t need a device—just a cloth or tissue to pull off the excess (while unlit and cool, of course).
 This will also cause the flame to be smaller and the candle to last longer.